 Here’s how you do it: Sit baby on his bottom and roll him over to the side while setting him down.
 He will automatically try to keep his head from falling out of line with his body (a reflex with which babies are born), strengthening the muscles on the sides of his neck.
 This move also allows him to practice pushing against the floor with the arm on the way down.
 Simply reverse this motion when it’s time to pick baby up.
 Be sure to practice rolling baby to both sides throughout the day…we don’t want a baby who only moves to one side!
 Check out the photos below or watch a short video demonstrating this maneuver by clicking here.

 2. Minimize time spent in baby equipment.
 This includes baby swings, bouncer chairs, play saucers/jumpers and, yes, even car seats (though car seats should ALWAYS be used while baby is in a vehicle).
 The only way babies develop new motor skills is through experience, practice, and trial & error, so for every minute they are in baby equipment, that’s a minute of lost experience.
 Don’t get me wrong, baby equipment is super helpful for busy caregivers and fussy babies, and it makes for great photo ops for that adorable baby scrapbook you’ll never get around to completing.
-I’m currently writing a post on this very topic (baby equipment, not hopeless photos…we all know that scrapbook will never happen).
+I have a post on this very topic (baby equipment, not hopeless photos…we all know that scrapbook will never happen).
 We just don’t want babies spending the majority of their waking (and sleeping) hours confined to spaces and equipment preventing them from practicing their new and exciting motor skills.

 6. Allow baby to spend roughly equal amounts of time on all four sides of the body: tummy, back, left side, right side.
 This gives baby’s body exposure to all positions involved in rolling as she strengthens her neck, trunk, and arms.
 It’s also good for preventing the formation of flat spots on the back of her head which, if you ask me, is incentive enough to mix things up throughout the day.
 Try to vary baby’s position about every 15-20 minutes.

 8. Encourage baby to separate movements of upper and lower body.
 Newborn babies are wired to keep their body in one line, so they’ll do a “log roll” if you try to roll them over.
-The “segmental roll” typically develops between 4-5 months, as they are able to twist and dissociate the movements of the upper and lower body while initiating the roll with their hips.
+The “segmental roll” typically develops between 4-5 months, as they are able to twist and separate the movements of the upper and lower body while initiating the roll with their hips.
 Once baby is comfortable playing at midline in the rounded position mentioned earlier, you can go ahead and move her back and forth through these twisting positions to the rhythm of your favorite children’s song (Row, Row, Row Your Boat has won critical acclaim in our household).
 Start with both legs moving together, then progress to helping baby grab one foot with the opposite hand.
 Pause for a second after each twist in order to give baby’s body a chance to register the movement, then proceed and let the good times roll!

 9. Carry baby in a “tucked”, face down, or sideways position.
 Who knew rolling could develop from being carried?
 You can carry baby around the house this way or, better yet, you can DANCE WITH YOUR BABY!
 Turn on some music, get in front of a mirror for baby’s viewing pleasure, and move her through space in all of these positions as you bounce and sing and smile.
 You’d be surprised how much babies love this one!
 Be sure to STOP every 30 seconds or so to take a 10-second break in order to give baby’s nervous system a chance to fully process and adjust to the movements (their system will sort of “tune out” the movements if you keep going long enough).